 If the dentist notices pocket depths that cannot be easily cleaned using the techniques above, more involved treatments may be necessary.
 One such treatment is “flap surgery,” where the roots and gums are restored closer to their original positions, making cleaning more effective and keeping harmful bacteria out of the gums.

 Another option for receding gums is called a “soft tissue graft.”
 In this procedure, the dentist attaches new gum tissue to the old, usually with tissue taken from the roof of the mouth.
 Similarly, a bone graft is performed by borrowing bone from another site of the body and attaching it to the jaw to replace any bone that has been lost during the course of the gum disease process.

 More innovative procedures to heal gums are constantly advanced.
 Our team stays on top of the current technology to deliver the most effective, cutting-edge treatment available.

 Prevention of Gum Disease

 After successful treatment of gum disease, your dentist will advise you the best ways to maintain your healthy gums and avoid further treatment.
-These strategies may include: flossing daily, using specialized toothbrushes, scheduling professional cleanings every six months, and refraining from smoking or chewing tobacco.
+These strategies may include: flossing daily, using specialized toothbrushes, scheduling professional cleanings and exams every six months, and refraining from smoking or chewing tobacco.
 Other changes in lifestyle such as diet may be recommended as well.

 To get the best diagnostic and treatment services for potential gum disease, contact City Smiles DC today.
 Our friendly staff is ready to schedule your appointment with one of our expert dentists.
 The office can be reached at (202) 539-9499.